Player grades: Warriors vs. Suns

 Gary Payton II

+Friday’s DNPs: Andre Iguodala (still injured, suited up to be mandatory 11th man)

-Tuesday’s inactives: Jeff Dowtin, Andre Iguodala, Damion Lee, Klay Thompson, James Wiseman
+Friday’s inactives: Chris Chiozza, Jeff Dowtin, Jonathan Kuminga, Moses Moody, Klay Thompson, James Wiseman

 Loading comments...